rdoxenham/openshift-virt-labs/README.md

 To run this course your baremetal machine needs to meet the following requirements-

-* A single **baremetal** host (right now we don't support multi-host) that's installed with either RHEL 8, CentOS 8, or a recent Fedora release - we've tested with fc31.
+* A single **baremetal** host (right now we don't support multi-host) that's installed with either RHEL 8, CentOS 8, or a recent Fedora release - we've tested with fc31+.
-* Must have at least **128GB memory** - we've seen it work with 64GB+(large)swap but YMMV
+* Must have at least **128GB memory** - we've seen it work with 64GB+(large) NVMe-based swap but YMMV
-* Must have ~**200GB of SSD**/NVME storage space - it can work with spinning rust but YMMV
+* Must have ~**200GB of SSD**/NVMe storage space - it can work with spinning rust but YMMV
+* If using OpenShift Container Storage (OCS), you're going to want an **additional 200GB** at least.

 ### User Requirements

-In addition to the hardware requirements, there's a number of things that you'll need to populate in the `install.sh` script before you execute it-
+In addition to the hardware requirements, there's a number of environmental requirements and configurables that you'll need to populate in the `install.sh` script before you execute it-

 * You need to either have **root** access to the baremetal server, or a user with full **sudo** privileges (without a password)
-* The list of image locations that you want to pull - the script could even be used to pull bleeding edge nightlies, which can break, your mileage may vary with these and you may want to play it safe.
-The parameters to update are `RHCOS_RAMDISK`, `RHCOS_KERNEL`, `RHCOS_RAW`, `OCP_INSTALL` and `OC_CLIENT`.
-All of these files can be pulled from *mirror.openshift.com*.
-The filenames are somewhat explanatory, but if you have questions please ask us.
+* You need to specify the OpenShift version that you want to deploy, by default we use the latest 4.6 release available on the OpenShift [mirrors](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/).
+Set this with the `OCP_VERSION` flag at the top of the script.
 * The location of a vanilla RHEL8 (or CentOS) KVM image (`RHEL8_KVM`) - This will be downloaded (like the other images) when you run the installer.
 Note that currently if this file already exists in */var/lib/libvirt/images* then it won't download/overwrite it.
+By default we pull a CentOS 8 cloud image for you.
 * The public ssh-key (`SSH_PUB_BASTION`) that you want to inject into the bastion node so we can execute commands against it without worrying about passwords.
 * Your OpenShift *pull secret* so we can pull OpenShift images (`PULL_SECRET`).
 This is a **json** formatted string with all of the necessary authentication and authorisation secrets and is linked to your specific username/email-address.
 This can be downloaded from [cloud.redhat.com](https://cloud.redhat.com/) (with instructions [here](https://access.redhat.com/solutions/4844461)).
+* Specify whether you want to deploy with support for OpenShift Container Storage with the `OCS_SUPPORT` variable, noting that this is false by default.
+This will deploy a third worker and additional storage volumes for each of the nodes.
+* Specify whether you want to use a disconnected image registry as part of the installation to mimic a disconnected installation with the variable `USE_DISCONNECTED` - this can speed up the deployment time and also limit the amount of bandwidth consumed as the image pull for the OpenShift bits themselves only happens once.
+The default value for this is true.